Michael DeBatt: The slaying of Frank Fiala

 When interviewed by homicide detectives DeBatt told them that he did not know who owned the Plaza Suite and had never seen or met the owners in person.
 Gravano congratulated DeBatt, his friend Nicholas Mormando and the others on a "beautiful piece of work."
 Since this was not a sanctioned murder by their boss Paul Castellano, it could not go down that Mormando could be eligible to become a "made man" in the Gambino crime family for his involvement.
 He was never indicted or convicted for being accessory to the murder of Frank Fiala.
 After the murder of Fiala, Castellano was angry.
 He had DeBatt, Mormando and the others stay up at his New Jersey farm to lie low.
 After hearing the news that Castellano might order their executions over the unsanctioned murder, when given the chance by Sammy to leave, DeBatt and the others all said, "Sammy, we'll load up.
 We're ready."
 This shows that Michael displayed extreme devotion in following Gravano even when his own life was threatened.

-The murder of Fiala was never solved until Sammy Gravano became a stool pigeon and testified in court on the murder during the trial of John Gotti.
+The murder of Fiala was never solved until Sammy Gravano became an informant and testified in court on the murder during the trial of John Gotti.